luiz-franca/modulogit/README.md

-meu primeiro sistema no GIT
+Meu primeiro sistema no GIT
-Modificado.

-Alteração no readme para descrever melhor meu sistema.